Lycolia/ts-boilerplate-generator-cli/README.md

 - Linux
   - Windows does not support, though works WSL
-- git
+- Git
-- configured git user
+  - and configured git user
+- Node.js 12+

 ## Using